Saint Cloud 5/2 90

 depart for another 3 hours –

-Drefsen Commentary and his wife – They invited me
+Drefsen and his wife – They invited me

 to drink coffee with them –